-I’m going to start an equipment & technique section on this blog.
-This post is the first entry for the new section . . . the subject is Crouton’s Fortress of Smoke™; specifically some techniques for setting up and using a Weber Smoky Mountain cooker.
+I’m starting an equipment & technique section on this blog.
+This post is the first entry for the new section … the subject is Crouton’s Fortress of Smoke™; specifically some techniques for setting up and using a Weber Smoky Mountain cooker.

 To start, it’s necessary to take the smoker apart to get at the charcoal rack in the bottom section.
 I use a chimney-style charcoal lighter: you wad up 4 sheets of old newspaper and stuff them in the bottom, then fill the top with charcoal, then light the paper.
 I place the lit chimney on the charcoal rack in the bottom of the smoker and allow half an hour or so for the charcoal to light up and get hot enough to use.
 It’s quite smokey until the newspaper burns out, so don’t do this by any open windows or doors.

 When the charcoal’s hot and just covered with light gray ash, I dump it from the chimney onto the rack in the bottom of the smoker, making sure the three vent doors in the bottom of the smoker are all the way open.
 Then I start putting the smoker together, wearing oven gloves as I work, since the charcoal is really hot.

 I rest the empty water pan inside the barrel of the smoker, then place the barrel onto the bottom, over the hot charcoal.
 I fill the water pan with hot water.